 Software has a finite useful life and is carried at cost less accumulated amortisation and impairment losses.
-Amortisation is calculated using the straight-line method to allocate the cost of the software over its estimated useful life of between 3 and 10 years.
+Amortisation is calculated using the straight-line method to allocate the cost of the software over its estimated useful life of 5 years.